jnozzi/cocoadev.com/markdown/NSViewFade.md

-There are a couple of tips on the site for dealing with fade-in/out effects for windows, but the trick seems to be a bit more difficult for General/NSView's.
-General/FadeAViewAndItsContents has one option, but it requires creating a helper General/NSWindow object to hold the General/NSView in question.
-In my particular app, I want to fade a view in and out of visibility when the app is in full screen mode (think: General/QuickTime's controller when you're watching a movie full screen).
-Using a helper General/NSWindow wasn't an option since only one window can appear at the General/CGShieldingWindowLevel().
+There are a couple of tips on the site for dealing with fade-in/out effects for windows, but the trick seems to be a bit more difficult for NSView's.
+FadeAViewAndItsContents has one option, but it requires creating a helper NSWindow object to hold the NSView in question.
+In my particular app, I want to fade a view in and out of visibility when the app is in full screen mode (think: QuickTime's controller when you're watching a movie full screen).
+Using a helper NSWindow wasn't an option since only one window can appear at the CGShieldingWindowLevel().
 The helper wouldn't be visible.

-So I came up with a little category on General/NSView that does the trick nicely, albeit in Tiger only.
+So I came up with a little category on NSView that does the trick nicely, albeit in Tiger only.
 The code fails gracefully in my build environment since I build separate Panther and Tiger versions for other reasons.
 It should be possible to add runtime checks to make the code work in a unified build for both OS's, but I haven't added it at this point.
 Any additions would of course be welcome.

-General/NSView+Fade.h:
+NSView+Fade.h:

 #import <Cocoa/Cocoa.h>

-@interface General/NSView(Fade)
+@interface NSView(Fade)
-- (General/IBAction)setHidden:(BOOL)hidden withFade:(BOOL)fade;
+- (IBAction)setHidden:(BOOL)hidden withFade:(BOOL)fade;
 @end

-General/NSView+Fade.m:
+NSView+Fade.m:

-#import "General/NSView+Fade.h"
+#import "NSView+Fade.h"

 /**
-	A category on General/NSView that allows fade in/out on setHidden:
+	A category on NSView that allows fade in/out on setHidden:
  */
-@implementation General/NSView(Fade)
+@implementation NSView(Fade)
 /**
-	Hides or unhides an General/NSView, making it fade in or our of existance.
+	Hides or unhides an NSView, making it fade in or our of existance.
  @param hidden YES to hide, NO to show
  @param fade if NO, just setHidden normally.
 */
-- (General/IBAction)setHidden:(BOOL)hidden withFade:(BOOL)fade {
+- (IBAction)setHidden:(BOOL)hidden withFade:(BOOL)fade {
 	if(!fade) {
 		// The easy way out.
 Nothing to do here...
 		[self setHidden:hidden];
 	} else {
-// FIXME: It would be better to check for the availability of General/NSViewAnimation at runtime intead
+// FIXME: It would be better to check for the availability of NSViewAnimation at runtime intead
 // of at compile time.
 I'm lazy, and I make two builds anyways, so I do it at compile. -ZSB
 #if MAC_OS_X_VERSION_MIN_REQUIRED >= MAC_OS_X_VERSION_10_4
-		// We're building for (at least) Tiger, so we can use General/NSViewAnimation if(!hidden) {
+		// We're building for (at least) Tiger, so we can use NSViewAnimation if(!hidden) {
 			// If we're unhiding, make sure we queue an unhide before the animation [self setHidden:NO];
 		}
-		General/NSMutableDictionary *animDict = General/[NSMutableDictionary dictionaryWithCapacity:2];
+		NSMutableDictionary *animDict = [NSMutableDictionary dictionaryWithCapacity:2];
-		[animDict setObject:self forKey:General/NSViewAnimationTargetKey];
+		[animDict setObject:self forKey:NSViewAnimationTargetKey];
 		[animDict setObject:(hidden ?
-General/NSViewAnimationFadeOutEffect : General/NSViewAnimationFadeInEffect) forKey:General/NSViewAnimationEffectKey];
+NSViewAnimationFadeOutEffect : NSViewAnimationFadeInEffect) forKey:NSViewAnimationEffectKey];
-		General/NSViewAnimation *anim = General/[[NSViewAnimation alloc] initWithViewAnimations:General/[NSArray arrayWithObject:animDict]];
+		NSViewAnimation *anim = [[NSViewAnimation alloc] initWithViewAnimations:[NSArray arrayWithObject:animDict]];
 		[anim setDuration:0.5];
 		[anim startAnimation];
 		[anim autorelease];